sanfinity-Iot/openremote/Demo-Smart-City.md

 The Smart City demo illustrates a few imaginary applications in a single realm.
 It is part of the [online demo](https://openremote.io/demo/) as well as the project.

-The demo illustrates how the integration of several vertical solutions in a central platform, benefits a City as well as its Citizens:
+It illustrates how the integration of several vertical solutions in a central platform, benefits a City as well as its Citizens:
 * exposing the data as assets and attributes, in a standardised manner, including the right acces rights, either 'restricted' to certain users and roles, or 'public'.
 * creating new applications on requiring the combination of assets, using WHEN-THEN rules or the FLOW editor, as well creating dedicated front-end applications for desktop and mobile.